***The Virgin Media Dublin International Film Festival's 2022 Submissions are now open!***

 Submitting your film:

-For viewing purposes entries should be submitted on DVD or by screening link at the submission stage.
-NB: If posting a DVD, please label submission clearly on the DVD with film title, contact name, duration, tracking number and email address
+For viewing purposes entries should be submitted by screening link only at the submission stage.

 Submission Waivers will not be granted.